- Official Communication

 - Students must be provided with 1 day off in 7, free from all educational and clinical responsibilities, averaged over a four week (one month) clerkship or elective, inclusive of call.

-- For two month clerkships, the rules stated herein apply to each of the four-week (one month) portions of the clerkship.
+- For 2 month clerkships, the rules stated herein apply to each of the 4 week (one month) portions of the clerkship.

 - One day is defined as one continuous 24-hour period free from all clinical, educational and administrative activities.

-- In-house call must not occur more often than once every 7 days.
+- In-house call must not occur more often than once every 7 days averaged over the four week period.

 Reporting of Duty Hours Violations